lupyuen/lupyuen.github.io/src/ox2.md

 }
 ```

-We do the same for BL808.
+For BL808: We do the same.
 We simply write the character to...

 - __UART3 Base Address: `0x3000` `2000`__